 Packets entering a QoS domain are classified at the edge of the QoS domain.
 When the packets are classified at the edge, the switch port within the QoS domain can be configured to one of the trusted states because there is no need to classify the packets at every switch within the QoS domain.
-Figure 30-4 shows a sample network topology.
+Figure 24-3 shows a sample network topology.

-Figure 30-4 Port Trusted States within the QoS Domain
+Figure 24-3 Port Trusted States within the QoS Domain

 Command Purpose Step 1 configure terminal Enter global configuration mode.
 Step 2 interface interface-id Enter interface configuration mode, and specify the interface to be trusted.
 Valid interfaces include physical interfaces.
 Step 3 mls qos trust [cos dscp] Configure the port trust state.
 By default, the port is not trusted.
-The keywords have these meanings: cos -Classifies ingress packets with the packet CoS values.
+Use the cos keyword setting if your network is composed of Ethernet LANs or Catalyst 2950 switches and has no more than two types of traffic.
+Use the dscp keyword if your network is not composed of only Ethernet LANs and if you are familiar with sophisticated QoS features and implementations.
+Enter the cos keyword if you want ingress packets to be classified with the packet CoS values.
 For tagged IP packets, the DSCP value of the packet is modified based on the CoS-to-DSCP map.
-The egress queue assigned to the packet is based on the packet CoS value. dscp -Classifies ingress packets with packet DSCP values.
-For non-IP packets, the packet CoS value is set to 0 for tagged packets; the default port CoS is used for untagged packets.
+The egress queue assigned to the packet is based on the packet CoS value.
+Enter the dscp keyword if you want ingress packets to be classified with packet DSCP values.
+For non-IP packets, the packet CoS value is used for tagged packets; the default port CoS is used for untagged packets.
 Internally, the switch modifies the CoS value by using the DSCP-to-CoS map.
-This keyword is available only if your switch is running the EI.
-Note In software releases earlier than Cisco IOS Release 12.1(11)EA1, the mls qos trust command is available only when the switch is running the EI.
-Use the cos keyword if your network is composed of Ethernet LANs.
-Use the dscp keyword if your network is not composed of only Ethernet LANs and if you are familiar with sophisticated QoS features and implementations.
-For more information about this command, refer to the command reference for this release.
+For more information on this command, refer to the Catalyst 2950 Desktop Switch Command Reference .
 Step 4 end Return to privileged EXEC mode.
 Step 5 show mls qos interface [interface-id] [policers] Verify your entries.
 Step 6 copy running-config startup-config (Optional) Save your entries in the configuration file.